Self-care should feel like a quiet moment to nurture your body, soothe your mind and reconnect with yourself.

 ✨ Tune into your body's signals.

-✨ Make swaps if you want to not because you feel pressured to.
+✨ Make swaps if you want to — not because you feel pressured to.

-Practical Guidance & Safer Swaps
+Practical Guidance & Mindful Swaps

 If you're curious about creating a more balanced self-care routine, here are some simple steps: